msuhanov/regf/Windows registry file format specification.md

 0x4|Disable registry reflection for this key
 0x8|In the old location of the *User flags* field: execute the *int 3* instruction on an access to this key (both retail and checked Windows kernels), this bit was superseded by the *Debug* field (see below)

-In Windows 7 and more recent versions of Windows, the bit mask 0x1 doesn't seem to be used to mark 32-bit keys created by userspace programs.
+In Windows 7, Windows Server 2008 R2, and more recent versions of Windows, the bit mask 0x1 isn't used to mark 32-bit keys created by userspace programs.

 ##### Virtualization control flags
 The *Virtualization control flags* field is set according to the following bit masks: